Get Excited—You’re Blazer Bound!

 Got a cold?
 We’ll take care of you!
 Pulled a muscle at practice?
 Stop by for an ice pack!
 The Health Center at Elms College is equipped to handle everything from seasonal illnesses and common health concerns to the management of injuries and significant episodic and chronic health issues.

-Students attending Elms are required to complete the following medical forms and training:
+Students attending Elms are required to complete the following medical forms and training by August 2, 2022:

 - Completed physical examination form completed by your healthcare provider.
 The physical exam must be within 12 months of your entrance to Elms College.